spring-guides/gs-scheduling-tasks/README.md

 }
 ```

-> Normally we would tag properties like `createdUsers` with `private` and then create getters and setters.
+> It's a common Java convention to tag properties like `users` with `private` and then create getters and setters.
 For the sake of brevity, we are side-stepping that by simply making our in-memory datastore `public`.

-Now let's run our new app!
+Our service only has one method: `createNewUser`.
+It stores the new user as well as the time it was created in a local map.

+## Building and Running Our Application

+With all these parts defined, we are ready to run it!

 ```
 ./gradlew run